-Giving is the Key to Blessings and the Key to understanding Biblical Finances
+Giving is the Key to Blessings and the Key to Understanding Biblical Finances

-Live within Reasonable Boundaries
+Live Within Reasonable Boundaries

 Save and Invest